shekharbiswas/Data-Science-Module-1/README.md

 We would work on **GITHUB** through out the program.

-So, what is GITHUB ?
+So, what is GitHub ?

 [![What is GitHub](https://img.youtube.com/vi/w3jLJU7DT5E/0.jpg)](https://www.youtube.com/watch?v=w3jLJU7DT5E)

 **StackOverflow**